 The Control Valves Predictive Maintenance application enables instrument engineers to perform predictive maintenance at scale to all control valves within the asset.
 The application is composed of a blend of predictive maintenance and machine learning model management.
 It is accessible to end users via a web UI application interface built entirely using the BHC3 AI Suite’s model-driven architecture.

-The Compressors Predictive Maintenance application enables instrument engineers to perform predictive maintenance at scale to all compressors within the asset.
-The application leverages a non-linear machine learning model custom tailored for each compressor by the oil & gas producer’s data scientists and subject matter experts.
+The Compressors Predictive Maintenance application enables instrument engineers to perform predictive maintenance at scale on all compressors within the asset.
+The application leverages a non-linear machine learning model custom-tailored for each compressor by the oil and gas producer’s data scientists and subject matter experts.
 It is accessible to end users via a web UI application interface built using the React framework and interfaces with the BHC3 AI Suite via REST API.

 Predicting Failures for Progressive Cavity Pumps

-Field trials of BHC3 Predictive Maintenance for Progressive Cavity Pumps (PCPs) are now in progress at one the oil & gas producer’s natural gas divisions.
+Field trials of BHC3 Predictive Maintenance for progressive cavity pumps (PCPs) are now in progress at one of the oil and gas producer’s natural gas divisions.
 These pumps were a leading cause of well failures within the division and the second largest annual operational spend.
 Overall, the estimated annual economic impact of PCP failures across all 3,000 of the division’s wells is more than $60 million.